News Feed

 The current logo was designed by @ctalibard in the late 1990s.
 The name 'Jaffa' arose after playing with graduated fills in Acorn's Draw, so it seems fitting that experimenting with the open source vector graphics tool Inkscape gives this possible replacement.

 - Latest @PiAddict_ issue dedicated to RISC OS.
-Reviews NutPi, which includes WimpWorks for easy GUI programming21-Nov-2024, 06:27
+Reviews NutPi, which includes WimpWorks for easy GUI programming21-Dec-2024, 12:26

 - Real world estimation